Excess 14 Maintenance and Monitoring

 Bridle Splicing and Connection

-If not monitoring the bridle can come undone.
-Confirm the splicing at the hull and end are in good shape.
+If not monitored, the bridle can come undone.
+Confirm that the splicing at the hull and end is in good shape.

 Confirm you have safety wire, not plastic cable ties, securing the pins in the shackles.